global-hao123/dialog/README.md

-## text-overflow universal solution
+## dialog

-There is a pure CSS universal solution of "text-overflow: ellipsis"
+I'm just a dialog.
+That's all.

 ## Compatibility